Skip to content

 Representation matters

-Asian couple watches TV
+Asian American family watches TV on a couch

 Nielsen Diverse Intelligence Series